This is part one of our two-part series, Optimize Your Supply Chain.

 As noted throughout the contingency and crisis scenarios, in many cases hospitals will need to explore alternative resources.
 It’s important hospitals monitor the FDA’s Emergency Use Authorizations (EUAs) to ensure they are taking advantage of approved substitutions or changes in requirements that could help them keep their doors open and patients/providers protected.
-In the case of COVID-19, the full list of PPE EUAs can be found here.
+In the case of COVID-19, find the full list of PPE EUAs here.

 The CDC also provides helpful evaluation items for hospitals to consider when planning to purchase respirators, including: